krateoplatformops/azuredevops-provider-kog-chart/docs/oas_changes_reference.md

 # Krateo Azure DevOps Provider KOG - OpenAPI Specification (OAS) Changes reference

 This documents serves as a reference for the changes made to the OpenAPI Specification (OAS) of the resources managed by the Azure DevOps Provider KOG.
+Note that the changes are made to comply with some requirements of the Krateo Rest Dynamic Controller or to fix issues with the Azure DevOps REST API.

 ## Summary